 to do this.
 A hand drill would have sufficed, but I like to use my toys!

 Making the steam bent hand-guardI needed a curved piece of wood to make the hand guard.
-I decided to make this using a bent lamination.
-So I started by cutting 1.5 mm thick slices off a block of ash that I reclaimed from firewood
+I made this using a bent lamination.
+I started by cutting 1.5 mm thick slices off a block of ash that I reclaimed from firewood

 I like to cut the strips with a really thin 7 1/2" blade and cut in from both sides.
 I waste less wood that way, and the cutting goes a bit faster too.
 It's also a bit less dangerous, the piece I'm cutting off doesn't get fully wedged behind the saw blade.

 this kind of cut, or the cut off piece always ends up getting sucked into the saw.

 Heating up wood makes it bend easier.
 So does moisture.
 That's what steam

 bending is about..
 I'm not really set up for steam bending, so I just put a bit

 of water in a large stock pot, and stuck the pieces in two thirds of the way to start.